 A person with an ostomy can shower or bathe with or without the pouching system in place.
-Many people find it quite convenient to plan the pouching system changes around the shower.
+Many people find it quite convenient to plan the pouching system change around the shower.
 Water, soap or shampoo cannot harm the stoma nor enter the stoma.
 It is a good habit to empty the pouch before showering, bathing or other water activities.
+If the water pressure is too strong do not let it hit your stoma directly.